 If there’s a more dog-friendly big city than San Francisco, we certainly don’t know about it.
-An abundance of open space open to dogs is one thing that makes the City by the Bay so enticing to visitors traveling with dogs.
+An abundance of open space available to the canine set is one thing that makes the City by the Bay so enticing to DogTrekkers.
 Well behaved pooches are allowed to exercise and socialize off-leash in two dozen places within city limits, including several—Alamo Hill, Bernal Heights, Crissy Field, Fort Funston—with views to drool over.

 • Fort Funston, San Francisco.
 This stretch of rugged headlands just south of Ocean Beach in the southwest part of the city is not fenced, but it’s nirvana for off-leash dogs and woofing with canine activity even on drizzly, foggy days. more »